Learning to Optimize under Non-Stationarity: Numerical Experiments

 \section{Numerical Experiments}

 As a complement to our theoretical results, we conduct numerical experiments on synthetic data to compare the regret performances of the \swofu~and the \bob~with a modified EXP3.S algorithm analyzed in \cite{BGZ18}.
 Note that the algorithms in \cite{BGZ18} are designed for the stochastic MAB setting, a special case of us, we follow the setup of \cite{BGZ18} for fair comparisons.
-Specifically, we consider a 2-armed bandit setting, and we vary $T$ from $3\times10^4$ to $2.4\times 10^5$ with a step size of $3\times10^4.$ We set $\theta_t$ to be the following sinusoidal process, \ie, $\forall t\in[T],$

-The total variation of the $\theta_t$'s across the whole time horizon is upper bounded by $\sqrt{2}B_T=O(B_T).$ We also use i.i.d. normal distribution with $R=0.1$ for the noise terms. \paragraph{Known Constant Variation Budget.} We start from the known constant variation budget case, \ie, $B_T=1,$ to measure the regret growth of the two optimal algorithms, \ie, the \swofu~and the modified EXP3.S algorithm, with respect to the total number of rounds.
+Specifically, we consider a 2-armed bandit setting, and we vary $T$ from $3\times10^4$ to $2.4\times 10^5$ with a step size of $3\times10^4.$ We set $\theta_t$ to be the following sinusoidal process, \ie, $\forall t\in[T],$ $ \theta_t= . $ The total variation of the $\theta_t$'s across the whole time horizon is upper bounded by $\sqrt{2}B_T=O(B_T).$ We also use i.i.d. normal distribution with $R=0.1$ for the noise terms. \paragraph{Known Constant Variation Budget.} We start from the known constant variation budget case, \ie, $B_T=1,$ to measure the regret growth of the two optimal algorithms, \ie, the \swofu~and the modified EXP3.S algorithm, with respect to the total number of rounds.
 The log-log plot is shown in Fig. \ref{fig:const_var}.
 From the plot, we can see that the regret of \swofu~is only about $20\%$ of the regret of EXP3.S algorithm.

 \paragraph{Unknown Time-Dependent Variation Budget.} We then turn to the more realistic time-dependent variation budget case, \ie, $B_T=T^{1/3}.$ As the modified EXP3.S algorithm does not apply to this setting, we compare the performances of the \swofu~and the \bob.
 The log-log plot is shown in Fig. \ref{fig:inc_var}.
 From the results, we verify that the slope of the regret growth of both algorithms roughly match the established results, and the regret of \bob's~is much smaller than that of the \swofu's.